Ada-Developers-Academy/core-internship-process/networking/overview.md

 ## Getting to know a Company
 - Here is a [list of questions](https://docs.google.com/document/d/1-fFpHzi2YiRsgniwDcNGTAnDSc44f_OFLfdg5fRfsQw/edit?usp=sharing) to get to know a company during Company Presentations.

+## LinkedIn How To
+- [Here](https://www.loom.com/share/0d4451f440b84b9f8ac86a0742cdca7f) is a video on how to set up and navigate LinkedIn.

 ## Resumes & Bios